bw0rth/pync/docs/source/common/http.rst

    :linenos:
    :language: html

-2. Create the server:
+2. Listen for connections on port 8000 and serve the index.html file:

-.. tab::Unix
+.. tab:: Unix

    .. code-block:: sh